Marie of Savoy, Duchess of Milan: Marriage

-On 6 September 1428, she left Thonon and arrived at Verceille where the seventeen year old Marie was married to the thirty-one year old Filippo Maria on 29 September Marie's dowry was set at one hundred thousand gold florins.
+On 6 September 1428, she left Thonon and arrived at Verceille, where the seventeen-year-old Marie was married to the thirty-six-year old Filippo Maria on 29 September Marie's dowry was set at one hundred thousand gold florins.
 Marie and her new husband entered Milan on 8 October.

-Marie's husband was a capable ruler but he had a suspicious and paranoid nature after experiencing his older brother the former duke having been assassinated by his close attendants.
+Marie's husband was a capable ruler, but he had a suspicious and paranoid nature after his older brother was assassinated by his close attendants.

-Filippo Maria was already in a devoted and long-term relationship with his mistress, Agnese del Maino who had given birth to his daughter Bianca Maria in 1425.
-She was however not seen as suitable and of high enough rank to become duchess of Milan, so Filippo Maria was pressured by his advisers to make a more suitable marriage and conceive an heir.
-After the marriage Filippo Maria left his new wife mostly alone; but at same time he was so anxious of his young wife being unfaithful that he had her isolated her and had her attended only by women.
-Deeply superstitious he paid huge sums to astrologers and magicians to find a way for him to have a son and heir.
+Filippo Marie was already in a devoted and long-term relationship with his mistress, Agnese del Maino. who had given birth to his daughter Bianca Maria in 1425.
+She was, however, not of high enough rank to become duchess of Milan, so Filippo Maria was pressured by his advisers to make a more suitable marriage and conceive an heir.
+After the marriage Filippo Maria left his new wife mostly alone; but at same time he was so fearful of his young wife being unfaithful that he had her isolated and attended only by women.
+Deeply superstitious, he paid huge sums to astrologers and magicians to find a way for him to have a son and heir.
 But they had no children.

-Marie on the other hand was said to have so much affection for her husband, that a Milanese historian remarked, that on the day her husband had touched her hands, she did not want to wash them.
+Marie, on the other hand, was said to have so much affection for her husband, that a Milanese historian remarked that on the day her husband had touched her hands, she did not want to wash them.
 Marie was very virtuous, and because of this she was venerated in Milan.
-She also expressed her piety through commissioning a breviary, Bréviaire de Marie de Savoie (ca. 1430).
+She also expressed her piety through commissioning a breviary, the Bréviaire de Marie de Savoie (ca. 1430).

 Widowhood

 After the death of Filippo Maria in 1442 Marie tried to advocate for her brother Louis of Savoy to become the next duke of Milan.
 This was based on a proposal that Louis had made in 1434 that should either of them die without an heir then the other should inherit the others lands.
 Louis had been married to Anne of Cyprus since 1432 but their first child was not born until (1435).

-Marie however found herself outmaneuvered by her stepdaughters husband Francesco Sforza who succeeded her husband as the new ruler.Marie then retired to Visconti Castle at Vercelli. to live a religious life.
+Marie however found herself outmaneuvered by her stepdaughters husband Francesco Sforza who succeeded her husband as the new ruler.
+Marie then retired to Visconti Castle at Vercelli to live a religious life.